MinzhiYoyo/AICourseWorkEscapeGame/README.md

 ## Game Rules
 - This is a 2D maze game, the player's goal is to obtain as many rewards as possible and to reach the `escape point`.
 - The player can move in eight directions: `up`, `down`, `left`, `right`, as well as four diagonal directions.
 - It costs some `strength` to move.
-Moving in orthogonal directions costs 2 pts. of `strength`, and moving in diagonal directions costs 2 pts. of `strength`.
+Moving in orthogonal directions costs 2 pts. of `strength`, and moving in diagonal directions costs 3 pts. of `strength`.
 - Three kinds of perk are randomly distributed on the map, respectively, `Coin Gain`, `Coin Loss` and `Strength Gain`.
+- There are obstacles (walls) with random lengths set on the map, which block the player from passing through.

 ## State